Getting started with Connect

 Step 2.
 Create the user interface

-not a typical app, but once you understand how it works, it only takes a few more steps to turn the web application into
+understand how the example works, it only takes a few more steps to turn it into a fully-functional app.

 In your project directory, create a new file named